My SEO Promise to you

-The video link below has been aimed primarily at WordPress Sites.
+The video link below deals with WordPress sites.
 But some of the content will be relevant for any photography website.

 Summary Of SEO Actions For Photography Websites

-- Use the HTML “alt” attribute (alternative text) in the HTML <img> element to describe the image.
+- Populate the HTML “alt” attribute (alternative text) in the HTML <img> element to describe the image.

-- Add a caption to your photo if possible.
-You might have to use the HTML tags <figure> and <figcaption> to achieve this.
+- Add a caption below your photo if possible.

-- Make sure your HTML Title element accurately describes the page contents.
-“Photo Gallery” as a title is pretty meaningless.
-Whereas “Isle of Wight Photo Gallery” gives Google some idea what your page is about.
+- Make sure your HTML <title> element accurately describes the page contents.
+“Photo Gallery” as a title is meaningless.
+Whereas “Isle of Wight Photo Gallery” is descriptive.
+The <title> drives clicks in the search results.

-- Use the Meta Description in the <head> of a document to summarise the page.
-This Description is often used in the search results to describe your page.
+- Populate the Meta Description in the <head> of a document to summarise the page.
+Google might use the meta description as a description for your listing in the search results.
+Might is the operative word.

-- Even on your Gallery pages add some text as a preamble to your gallery.
-Google prefers text over images.
-A few lines will do to reinforce your title with a few words of introduction.
+- Add some text on your Gallery pages as a preamble to your gallery.
+A few lines will do to reinforce your title.

-- Use a correct document outline.
+- Have a correct document outline.
 Use headers in the right order.
-And use lists to bullet point your text where applicable.
+Use <H1> once on the page (there are some exceptions).
+Use lists to bullet point your text where applicable.
 The more structured your content, the better.

 - Make sure your site works on all devices from desktops to the smallest mobile phone.

-- Make sure web caching is being utilised.
+- Make sure web caching is in use.
+Caching speeds up sites.
 Some web hosting companies have caching implemented as a part of the hosting plan, some don’t.
 Ask your hosting provider what they recommend.

 - Use Google Search Console and Bing Webmaster Tools to get feedback about your site’s search performance.